ktseytlin/kerent.me/_posts/blog/2016-04-24-Intro-to-Terraform-Modules.md

 *Why Terraform Modules?*

 ##### Terraform Modules allow us to have cleaner code within our repository.
-Rather than maintaining all the Terraform scripts, we can just call the Terraform and pass the application variables.
+Rather than maintaining all the Terraform scripts, we can just create a configuration file that calls (or reuses) different modules and passes the application variables.
 Based on the example above: I can create a module for creating EC2 instances and now I won't have to copy and paste that resource a bazillion times, but rather I'll just pass in different variables on each run (if they are different than the defaults I set).

 ##### At the end of the day, in AWS you are just constructing the same things over and over - EC2's, ELB's, ASG's, etc., and the only thing that differs between them is the configuration and variables.
 Instead, you can build out one module (for example, creating an EC2 instance) and then call the module and feed in those configuration variables.